chatox/networks-science-course/upf/upf-evaluation.md

 All of your reports should end with the following sentence:

-> **I hereby declare that, except for the code provided by the course instructors, all of our code, report, and figures were produced by myself.**
+> **I hereby declare that, except for the code provided by the course instructors, all of my code, report, and figures were produced by myself.**

 or, in the case of work done in pairs/groups: